jturnbull/simplelivepoll/README.md

 http://127.0.0.1:8000/results/1/

+This page should refresh itself on a loop to get the latest results.

 The front-end JS just then needs to keep checking the next question (id 2)? until that URL doesn't 404, and redirect to it when it does.